selprince/Assignment_20/README.md

-To work the contract please utilize the following file:
+To view the contract please utilize the following file:

 Below is a link to the code:
 [Deferred Equity Plan Code](DeferredEquityPlan2.sol)